agrison/springboot-backend-interview/README.md

 ### Bonus

-1) I want my server to use SSL.
-2) Secure both POST & DELETE endpoints with a JWT.
-3) Improve performance
+1) Improve performance
-4) What if I finally want some JPA?
+2) What if I finally want some JPA?
-5) Do you like Vavr?
+3) Do you like Vavr?
 I do like Vavr.
-What if?
+How can it improves the code?
+4) I want my server to use SSL.
+5) Secure both POST & DELETE endpoints with a JWT.

 ----